AI PharmCare

 Common Side Effects

-• Skin irritation, redness, itching, or a burning sensation at the application site — common, especially if left on too long or applied to sensitive skin
+• Mild burning or stinging sensation — common, especially if applied to sensitive skin

 Interactions to Watch For